-Appendix M

-Dissertation Completion Form (D5 Form)
+Appendix M: Dissertation Completion Form (D5 Form)

 This form documents the completion of the final dissertation, including verification that the dissertation meets formatting guidelines and that it has been submitted to ProQuest.
 Due following completion and submission of final dissertation (submit on Dissertation Canvas shell once signed).

+Date:

+Student Name:

+Dissertation Title:

-Date: Student Name: Dissertation Title: The dissertation meets formatting guidelines set forth by Holy Family University's Counseling Psychology Department.
-The dissertation meets formatting guidelines set forth by the current American Psychological Association Publication Manual.
+The dissertation meets formatting guidelines set forth by Holy Family University's

+Counseling Psychology Department.

+The dissertation meets formatting guidelines set forth by the current American

+Psychological Association Publication Manual.

 The dissertation has been proofread.

-The dissertation contains all revisions requested by the committee (if applicable) and has been approved by the Chair in its final form.
+The dissertation contains all revisions requested by the committee (if applicable) and has

+been approved by the Chair in its final form.

 The final dissertation has been submitted to ProQuest.
-APPROVAL SIGNATURES Signatures indicate approval of the information above.
-Student

-Dissertation Chair

-Diane Menago, PsyD PsyD Program and Clinical Training Director

-Appendix N

-Change in Dissertation Committee Form

-This form documents any change in dissertation committee composition (i.e., removal or addition of committee members).

-Date:

-Student Name:

-The following individual is being Dissertation Committee. added / removed as a member of this

-Name

-Academic/Professional Title

-Signature

 APPROVAL SIGNATURES

-Signatures indicate approval of the informa ation above.
+Signatures indicate approval of the information above.

 Student

 Dissertation Chair

+Diane Menago, PsyD

-PsyD Program and Clinical Training Direct for
+PsyD Program and Clinical Training Director

+Appendix N: Change in Dissertation Committee Form

+members).
+Date: Student Name: The following individual is being removed as a member of this added / Dissertation Committee.
+Name Academic/Professional Title Signature APPROVAL SIGNATURES Signatures indicate approval of the information above.
+Student Dissertation Chair PsyD Program and Clinical Training Director